 Kids, a job, social life–how do you manage it?
 Are stress and anxiety leaving you feeling overwhelmed and exhausted?
 Are they impacting your health and your happiness?
-You deserve stress relief and a growing body of research points toward the possible benefits of CBD oil for stress.
+You deserve stress relief and a growing body of research points toward the possible benefits of hemp oil for stress.
 Here’s what we uncovered when we explored the research.

-A review of studies regarding the impact of CBD oil on anxiety found that “evidence from human studies strongly supports the potential for CBD as a treatment for anxiety disorders.”
+A review of studies regarding the impact of hemp oil on anxiety found that “evidence from human studies strongly supports the potential for CBD as a treatment for anxiety disorders.”
 Furthermore, brain scans show reduced stimulation of the amygdala, the brain’s “fear center”.1

 For those living with anxiety, Post-traumatic stress disorder (PTSD), Obsessive-compulsive disorder (OCD), panic disorder, and similar disorders, the above sounds promising.
 But can CBD help you manage your own stress and anxiety?
 And what might that look like?
 Here’s what the science suggests are the benefits to us of CBD.